 I realized that pushing weights at the gym is the same thing as going through hard times in life.

 The heavier weight you can push, the more essential life challenges you can handle.

-Let me present to you my top 10 favorite pectus excavatum bodybuilding exercises that the most significant impact on my upper body appearance.
+Let me present to you my top 10 favorite pectus excavatum bodybuilding exercises that had the most significant impact on my upper body appearance.

 As I said above, it is equally important to work both chest and back muscles while correcting sunken chest.

-Bodybuilding and building mass work for both males and females.
+Bodybuilding and building mass works for both males and females.